Post originally written by a Seer Alumni in October 2019. Updated in April 2023 by Caroline Weisenhorn

 It’s important to remember that performance will likely be volatile in the beginning, as can be expected when campaigns are changed significantly.
 Your campaigns will likely be pushed into a learning phase for two weeks or so, as Google crawls the new site.
 While this is virtually unavoidable, there are other ways to help your campaigns bounce back a little smoother by avoiding some common missteps.

 Relaunch your ads / upload the new shopping feed

-After you are confident that the site migration was a success, feel free to unpause your ads, launch new ads, and or upload your new shopping feed.
+After you are confident that the site migration was a success, and the site is ready for traffic again, feel free to unpause your ads, upload your new ads, and or upload your new shopping feed.

 Check that your ads are receiving conversions